Caswell County, North Carolina: Reconstruction era

 After the Civil War during Reconstruction, the pattern of daily life in Caswell County dramatically changed.
 The previous plantation way of life had disappeared.
-Small farmers fell into deeper poverty.
+Struggling small farmers fell into deeper poverty.
 Abandoned land and eroded soil permeated the landscape.
-The area faced a decreased standard of living and insufficient public revenue for services that governments ordinarily provided.
+The area struggled with a decreased standard of living and inadequate public revenue for essential services.

-Many whites in the county resented the war's outcome as did others in the North Carolina Piedmont area.
+Many white citizens in the county resented the war's outcome and its aftermath, as did others in the North Carolina Piedmont area.
 Regional newspapers actively fomented their bitterness.
-When Congressional Reconstruction was established in 1867, a large segment of residents characterized it as an effort by Radical Republicans to force Black suffrage upon them.
-A significant number began flocking to the Conservative Party, which was a coalition of the prewar Democratic Party and old-line Whigs.
+When Congressional Reconstruction was established in 1867, it was characterized as an effort by Radical Republicans to force Black suffrage upon them.
+To resist perceived threats to the racial and social order, numerous county residents joined the Conservative Party, a loose coalition of prewar Democrats and former Whigs.

 African Americans in the area had experienced immense jubilation when informed of the Emancipation Proclamation in 1863.
 Their freedom was then safeguarded by Union troops, the Freedmen's Bureau, and the protection of the Thirteenth Amendment.
-However, in 1866 restrictive state laws called "Black Codes" were passed in North Carolina by former Confederate legislators who had returned to power as Conservatives.
+However, in 1866 restrictive state laws called Black Codes were passed in North Carolina by former Confederate legislators who had returned to power as Conservatives.
 Enacted to regain control over African Americans, these laws were nullified by congressional civil rights legislation later in 1866.